RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Appendix: Analysis of RiteWeight fixed point

 where $\boldsymbol{A}$ is the matrix whose columns are characteristic functions for each positive probability random cluster: $1$ values indicate membership in the cluster and $0$ values indicate non-membership.
 To complete the proof, we will show that $\boldsymbol{A}$ has full column rank and therefore \eqref{eq:stationary_weights} holds.

 We observe that the first iteration of the random hyperplane tesselation generates a uniformly random direction $u \in \mathbb{R}^d$ that leads to distinct values $\alpha^\top u$ for every distinct microstate $\alpha$ with probability one.
-Hence, there must be a consistent ordering of the microstates, say $\alpha_1, \ldots, \alpha_n$, so that the event
+Hence, there is an ordering of microstates, say $\alpha_1, \ldots, \alpha_n$, so that the event

 occurs with positive probability.
 It follows that a division into clusters